 Perseverance – Lessons from Snoozy

 When I was a kid we had a dog named Snoozy.
 She loved to play.
 We would take an old sock, tie a knot in it, and let her grab hold of the end.
-A game of “tug of war” then started.
-As soon as we got the sock away, (and it was hard work to finally do that) Snoozy would lunge after it again.
+A game of “tug of war” soon started.
+If I got the sock away, (and it was hard work to finally do that) Snoozy would lunge after it again.
 The game could go on for hours!

 Let’s start with a funny story to illustrate.